shixianc/zebra-tester-poc/README.md

 3. Pick one and add it to your cart
 (You do not need to login on your browser (if you are, please remember to remove it from your cart)
 - Replay your recording and inspect the recorded actions.
 Was the test case able to replay without breaking?
-- Next Remove any 'mouse' commands and re-execute the script.
+- Next, remove any 'mouse' commands and re-execute the script.
 Was the test case able to complete without breaking now?
 If not, can you modify any target elements to improve playback?
 - Upload to [ASM](https://wpm.apicasystem.com/) and create as a monitoring check

 **Questions:**